HomeCo. Roselands

 HomeCo.
-Roselands (previously known as Centro Roselands) is a shopping centre in the suburb of Roselands in South Western Sydney.
+Roselands (previously known as Centro Roselands) is a shopping centre in the suburb of Roselands in South Western Sydney, Australia.

 Transport

 HomeCo.
 Roselands has bus connections to Greater Western Sydney, Inner West, St George, as well as local surrounding suburbs.
 It is served by Transit Systems and U-Go Mobility.
 The majority of its bus services are operated outside the centre on Roseland Avenue.
 There is no railway station in Roselands; the nearest stations are located in Punchbowl or Narwee.

 Roselands has multi-level car parks with 3,187 spaces.